Short Sale vs. Foreclosure: Which Option Is Right for You?

 Foreclosure is a legal process that happens when a borrower cannot make mortgage payments for a significant amount of time.
 The lender will first issue a Notice of Default when you’re at risk of foreclosure, which usually happens after three to six months of missed payments.

-How Does a Short Sale Differ From Foreclosures?
+How Does a Short Sale Differ From a Foreclosure?

-Homeowners will need to give up their property in both short sale and foreclosure, but that’s the only similarity between the two options.
-Understanding the differences between short sale vs. foreclosure will help you decide which one may be right for you.
+Homeowners will need to give up their property in both a short sale and a foreclosure, but that’s the only similarity between the two options.

 Impact on Credit

-With a short sale, you’ll see a drop in your credit score, and lenders will consider you to be a riskier borrower.
+With a short sale, you’ll see a drop in your credit score, and lenders will consider you a risky borrower.
 However, the credit score drop isn’t as significant as a foreclosure.
 In many cases, you may be able to purchase a home soon after a short sale if you meet the mortgage requirements.

-Foreclosure can significantly negatively impact your credit score and will stay on your credit report for seven years.
-It may be difficult for you to qualify for a new home loan in the future until the negative mark drops.
+Foreclosure can significantly impact your credit score and will stay on your credit report for seven years.
+It may be difficult for you to qualify for a new home loan in the future until your credit improves.

 Financial Consequences

-There are no tax consequences from a foreclosure for the borrower, but you may have to pay taxes on the debt forgiveness in case of a short sale.
-If your home sells for less than what you owe on the mortgage, the lender forgives the deficiency in a short sale, on which you may have to pay taxes.
+In a foreclosure, there are no tax consequences for the borrower, but you may have to pay taxes on any forgiven debt in case of a short sale.
+If your home sells for less than what you owe on the mortgage, the lender forgives the deficiency.

 In case of a foreclosure, the lender may try to get a deficiency judgment to recover the remaining home loan balance after the sale of your foreclosed home.
 You’ll also be responsible for paying all closing costs in a foreclosure.
 In a short sale, the seller and buyer can negotiate who pays the closing costs.